anon-blue/anon.blue/README.txt

 hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
 hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
 hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhi sewaaaaaaaaaaaaahhhhhhhhhhhhhhhhhhhhhhhh
-hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhheveryhh thi     s      i   s the emptsddsf Im gay but I dont know what to feel about it.
-Like I ..hhhhhhhhhhhhhh
+hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhheverybody here is insane i swear emptsddsf Im gay but I dont know what to feel about it.
+Like I ..hhI get life w